Introduction

 How to Perform:

 Stand with your back against a wall and your feet slightly in front of you.
 Make sure your lower back, upper back, and head all stay in contact with the wall.
-Raise your arms into a goal post position, bending your elbows at 90 degrees, then slowly slide them upward like you’re making a snow angel.
+Raise your arms into a goal-post position, bending your elbows at 90 degrees, then slowly slide them upward like you’re making a snow angel.
 Move as high as you can without letting any part of your back or head lose contact with the wall.
 When you reach your limit, gently slide your arms back down to the starting position with control.
-This move really wakes up those lower traps and improves shoulder mobility.
+This movement is one of the most effective Lower Trap Exercises for improving shoulder mobility and strengthening the stabilizing muscles along your upper back.

 Coach’s Tips: